Kelvingenao/Ventas-de-Videojuegos/README.md

-# 📊 Análisis de Ventas de Videojuegos (2013 - 2016)
+# 📊 Video Game Sales Analysis (2013 - 2016)

-## 📝 Descripción
+## 📝 Description
-Este proyecto analiza las ventas de videojuegos entre 2013 y 2016, centrándose en las plataformas, géneros y títulos más vendidos.
-Se utilizan gráficos y estadísticas para identificar tendencias y proporcionar información sobre el mercado de los videojuegos en ese período.
+This project analyzes video game sales between 2013 and 2016, focusing on the best-selling platforms, genres, and titles.
+Charts and statistics are used to identify trends and provide insights into the video game market during that period.

-## 🎯 Objetivo
+## 🎯 Objective
-El objetivo principal es visualizar y comprender el comportamiento de las ventas físicas de videojuegos, excluyendo descargas digitales, para determinar qué plataformas, géneros y títulos tuvieron mayor impacto en el mercado.
+The main objective is to visualize and understand the behavior of **physical video game sales**, excluding digital downloads, in order to determine which platforms, genres, and titles had the greatest impact on the market.

-## 🔧 Herramientas Utilizadas
+## 🔧 Tools Used
 - **Python**
-  - `pandas` → Manipulación y análisis de datos.
+  - `pandas` → Data manipulation and analysis
-  - `matplotlib` → Creación de gráficos.
+  - `matplotlib` → Chart creation
-  - `seaborn` → Visualización avanzada de datos.
+  - `seaborn` → Advanced data visualization

-## 📊 Principales Hallazgos
+## 📊 Key Findings
-- **Juego más vendido:** *Grand Theft Auto V* con 55.92 millones de copias.
+- **Top-selling game:** *Grand Theft Auto V* with 55.92 million copies sold
-- **Plataforma con más ventas:** *PS4* con 278.07 millones.
+- **Platform with highest sales:** *PS4* with 278.07 million
-- **Género más popular:** *Acción*, con más de 314 millones de copias vendidas.
-- **Tendencia de ventas:** Disminución progresiva de las ventas desde 2013 hasta 2016, debido en parte al crecimiento de las descargas digitales.
+- **Most popular genre:** *Action*, with over 314 million copies sold
+- **Sales trend:** A progressive decline in physical sales from 2013 to 2016, partly due to the rise of digital downloads

-## 📁 Estructura del Proyecto
+## 📁 Project Structure

--- **codigos_python/ # Scripts en Python para análisis y visualización -- **grafico/ # gráficos generados
--- **insight/ # Datos obtenidos del análisis
+- **`codigos_python/`** – Python scripts for analysis and visualization
+- **`grafico/`** – Generated charts and plots
+- **`insight/`** – Data insights and findings from the analysis